nanobox-io/nanobox-docs/source/engines/style-guide.html.md

 - Log output should be clear, conscise and helpful
 - Header/meta item line length is 70 columns (characters)
-- avoid ambiguous / unhelpful logs
+- Avoid ambiguous / unhelpful logs
 - Include context when necessary